Massage for Shoulder & Neck Pain

 - Bursitis, Tendonitis, Arthritis, and all other “itis” words!

-WHEN SHOULD I GO TO THE DOCTOR?
+WHEN SHOULD YOU GO TO THE DOCTOR?

 When in doubt, get it checked out!
 This is a good rule of thumb.
 If there is any doubt that you have something seriously wrong with your shoulder, you should see a doctor.
 Here are some signs you should not ignore: